 • July 1, 2021

-• By
+• By Kritika Suratkal

 • Dal Bhaat and the French Baby cookbook

-• What is the connection between dal -bhaat and a French Baby Cookbook
+• What is the connection between dal-bhaat and a French Baby Cookbook?

 A few years back, when I was attempting to learn French, my mother gifted me a book called Baby Cook Book written by David Rathgeber.
 As a struggling student of French, it was a fun lexicon of sorts of food and culinary terms.
 As a professional cook, I was intrigued and inspired that a male Michelin starred chef was writing cookbooks on baby food.
 From apricots to yogurt, the 77 recipes and ideas include all kinds of fruits and vegetables, eggs, nuts, dairy, fish and meats cooked as is or tossed in butter or olive oil, flavoured with herbs and spices, and served as purees, in pies or other such things.
 The recipes were inspired by what was found seasonally at the local markets and that got more complex based on the age of the child.
 It certainly seemed like a great way to introduce children to a variety of tastes, flavours, and textures and surely was good for the child’s health since dietary diversity is an indicator of nutritional adequacy.